 On October 13, 2020, Council amended the General Plan Update Professional Service Agreement to include an update to the Climate Action Plan and increase the total contract amount to \$2,599,909.

-On July 20, 2021, the Commission and Council heard met jointly and accepted the General Plan Update Vision Statement.
+On July 20, 2021, Council accepted the General Plan Update Vision Statement.